-(e) Fixed to Floating Interest Rate Swaps
+(d) Fixed to Floating Interest Rate Swaps

 In March 2021, the Company entered into nine fixed to floating interest rate swaps for an aggregate notional amount of \$3.5 billion with BATIF as the counterparty.
 With these derivatives, the Company has effectively swapped the 3.557% fixed interest rate on the \$3.5 billion in notes maturing in 2027 for a floating interest rate based on SOFR plus a margin of approximately 250 basis points.
 The interest rate swaps expire in May 2027.
 The Company elected to use fair value hedge accounting for these interest rate swaps and accordingly changes in the fair value of these derivatives adjust the carrying amount of the hedged debt with an offsetting adjustment Net loss on derivatives.
-At December 31, 2021, as the result of the change in the fair value of the fixed to floating interest rate swaps, the carrying value of the hedged debt was offset by approximately \$35.1 million The Company recognized a liability of approximately \$37.7 million and accrued interest receivable of approximately \$35.0 million at December 31, 2021.
+At December 31, 2022 and December 31, 2021, as the result of the change in the fair value of the fixed to floating interest rate swaps, the carrying value of the hedged debt was offset by approximately \$393.0 million and \$35.1 million respectively.
+At December 31, 2022 and December 31, 2021, the Company had a liability recorded of approximately \$401.1 million and \$37.7 million, respectively, and accrued interest receivable of approximately \$17.0 million and \$35.0 million for the fair value of the fixed to floating interest rate swaps.